 Most economists are concerned with the practical applications of tools of economic decision making and analysis as they relate to industry and government operations.
-There are many types of economists, including labor economists, macroeconomists, public finance economists, behavioral economists and game theorists.
-Economics is a broad-ranging discipline that covers issues such as pricing and production; whether to obey the law; the effect of incentives on urban development; or how to counteract a terrorist organization.
+There are many types of economists, including business economists, labor economists, macroeconomists, public finance economists, behavioral economists and game theorists.
+Economics is a broad-ranging discipline that covers issues such as pricing and production, forecasting, the effect of incentives on urban development, or how to counteract a terrorist organization.

 In the private sector, economists use their understanding of economic relationships to help industries set prices, forecast growth and analyze the impact of government regulations and global economic trends.